Mak Grgić: Performance career

 Grgić has performed at Hotel des Invalides, Paris, France; Teatro alla Scala, Milan, Italy; Koncerthuset, Stockholm, Sweden; Musikverein, Vienna, Austria; Walt Disney Concert Hall, Los Angeles, US; Strathmore Mansion, North Bethesda, Maryland, US; National Gallery of Art, Washington D.C., US; Beloselsky-Belozersky Palace, St. Petersburg, Russia; Accademia Philharmonicorum, Ljubljana, Slovenia among others.

 Grgić spent two years in residence at the Da Camera Society of Los Angeles.
 As a part of this residency, he cofounded a contemporary octet called DC8.
-This ensemble performed and commissioned new works from Michael Gordon and Nina Senk.
+This ensemble performed and commissioned new works from Michael Gordon and Nina Šenk.
 The DC8 ensemble was proclaimed as an "inspiring addition to the contemporary music landscape in Los Angeles" in the Los Angeles Times.

 Collaborations

 Grgić has collaborated with musicians, such as Jack Quartet, Martin Chalifour (concertmaster, Los Angeles Philharmonic Orchestra), Clive Greensmith (Tokyo String Quartet), and the Assad Brothers guitar duo.
 He is a founding and active member of Duo Deloro with Adam Del Monte and FretX Duo with Daniel Lippel, guitarist of ICE Ensemble.
 In September 2018 he toured with Grammy Award-winning singer KD Lang as the opening act on her anniversary Ingenue Tour.
 In 2020, Grgić began his ongoing collaboration with Billboard Charts-topping pianist Paul Cardall, exploring the meditative and mindful aspects of musical composition.
 In 2021, he was nominated for a 2022 Grammy Award.